W. Kerr Scott: Career

 Four years later, when Scott elected to run for the same U.S. Senate seat which had been contested by Graham, he was queried by a local reporter about how his campaign would respond to the race-baiting strategies that are imputed with the loss of his appointee.
 To this, he is said to have grinned and replied, "I'll handle it, son.
 I'm not as good a Christian as Frank Porter Graham."

-Scott attained the Senate seat by approximately 8,000 votes and served until he died of a heart attack in 1958.
+Scott attained the Senate seat and served until he died of a heart attack in 1958.
 He was sworn in on November 29, 1954, instead of the following January, as he was filling a vacant seat.
 In December he voted to censure Senator Joseph McCarthy.
 As senator, Scott moved away from his previously moderate views on race.
 He was a signatory of the Southern Manifesto, objecting to the U.S. Supreme Court's decision in Brown v.
 Board of Education that state laws establishing separate public schools for black and white students are unconstitutional.
 Reacting directly to the Brown ruling, Kerr expressed his wish that the Supreme Court "would reaffirm its own historic decisions approving equal, but separate, school facilities."
 He added, "I have always...been opposed to Negro and white children going to school together."
 Scott also opposed the Civil Rights Act of 1957 and President Eisenhower's decision to send troops to escort black students to Little Rock Central High School.

 Scott died in Burlington, North Carolina on April 16, 1958, and is buried in Hawfields Presbyterian Church Cemetery in Mebane, North Carolina.
 His son, Robert Scott, was also elected governor in the 1960s.

 The W. Kerr Scott Dam and Reservoir in Wilkes County, North Carolina are named in honor of the governor.
 While Senator, he greatly assisted in obtaining approval for construction of the dam and reservoir.
 In addition, a residence hall is named in his memory on the campus of East Carolina University and a technology building on the campus of Appalachian State University is named for him.